opensourcecorp/opensourcecorp.github.io/_posts/2022-02-27-progress-report.markdown

 More radio silence as ever more work has been done across OSC.
 As you'll see from the list below though, this is a really big set of changes/new stuff!

-* The conflation of infrastrcture repos with application repos has grown to be a potential source of confusion for readers.
+* The conflation of infrastructure repos with application repos has grown to be a potential source of confusion for readers.
 As such, OSC should shortly be moving from a mono-org source, to orgs separated by identifier (`opensourcecorp-infra`, `opensourcecorp-apps`, etc).
 This should make it more clear what type of repo you're looking at when you're browsing a certain org.